SanjayB06/flask_portfolio/README.md

 ## 2.5 [Pair Share Journal 2 Samuel & Sanjay](https://docs.google.com/document/d/1i3fQiK66CaWRttSvIi_TQ9aSXb4Agyx7Tqr5Q7ZF0ek/edit?usp=sharing)
 ## 3. Project Ideation - We are going to make a trivia game
 ## 4. Sprint 0: Introduction - we installed intellij, we made a fork of the repository, setup intellij

+##Project Ideation:
+##Idea: A fun and interactive trivia game/website that can be used as a studying tool or simply just for fun.